 1. Introduction.
 The notion of scale is of primary importance in digital image analysis.
-On the one hand, it is crucial information to tune the spatial extent of analysis tools.
-In remote sensing imaging, the best observation scale is closely related to the concept of analysis scale in geography [39].
-The NATO standard STANAG 3769 [40] gives some examples of the best scales for interpreting certain objects in remote sensing images.
-In computer vision, most object recognition or detection methods include a scale computation while or before extracting significant features.
-As a side product, this also permits one to achieve scale invariance, which is necessary considering the arbitrariness of object distances to the camera.
+On the one hand, it is a crucial information to tune the spatial extent of analysis tools.
+In remote sensing imaging, the best observation scale is closely related to the concept of Analysis Scale in geography [37].
+The NATO standard STANAG 3769 [38] gives some examples of the best scales for interpreting certain objects in remote-sensing images.
+In computer vision, most object recognition or detection methods includes a scale computation while or before extracting significant features.
+As a side product, this also permits to achieve scale invariance, which is necessary considering the arbitrariness of object distances to the camera.

-On the other hand, scale itself is also useful for the classification of images.
+On the other hand, scale itself is also useful for the classification of single images.
 In particular, remote sensing images are often made of several regions showing some texture-like homogeneity.
 These regions usually exhibit different size distributions of their constituents.
-It is tempting to characterize each pixel of such images by the size of the object(s) (in a sense to be defined) it belongs to.
+Moreover, it is tempting to characterize each pixel of such images by the size of the object(s) (in a sense to be defined) it belongs to.
 The purpose of this paper is to show that this idea is feasible and yields spatially accurate features for describing remote sensing images.